Syomz8/alx-low_level_programming/README.md

-doing more malloc functions in C
+creating malloc functions using C